 - You try to find other ways to contact her;

 - You shoulder an immense amount of self-blame;

 - You make extreme assumptions about how the future will be;

 …and as you might imagine, each of these is bad.

 The worst thing to do if you want to get her back or get over her is to find other ways to contact her.
 As we will talk about in a second, her blocking you is NOT a test to see if you’ll get creative and find other ways to contact her, like…

 - Using other accounts or phone numbers;

-- Writing physical letters;
+- Writing your ex-girlfriend a physical letter;

 - Having friends pass messages;